ibm-cloud-docs/openshift/openshift_cluster_access.md

 ## Accessing {{site.data.keyword.openshiftshort}} clusters on {{site.data.keyword.satelliteshort}}
 {: #access_cluster_sat}

-After you [create a {{site.data.keyword.openshiftshort}} cluster in your {{site.data.keyword.satelliteshort}} location](/docs/openshift?topic=openshift-satellite-clusters), you can begin working with your cluster by accessing the cluster.
+After you [create an {{site.data.keyword.openshiftshort}} cluster in your {{site.data.keyword.satelliteshort}} location](/docs/openshift?topic=openshift-satellite-clusters), you can begin working with your cluster by accessing the cluster.
 {: shortdesc}

 ### Accessing clusters through the cluster service URL